Advertisement

 7 / 8

 Maybe the first images weren’t clear enough.
 Maybe your breast tissue is denser than average.
 Maybe part of your X-ray just looks a little different from the rest.
-Whatever the issue, if your imaging team needs another look at your breasts, you’re getting called back into the office.
+Whatever the issue, if your imaging team needs another look at your breasts, they will call you back into the radiology center.

-And you’re hardly alone.
-It’s estimated that up to 16 percent of women who undergo their first mammogram are called in for more testing, for various reasons.
-The rate is higher for pre-menopausal women, and a 2016 review in JAMA suggests that more than half of women who have annual mammograms will get a call back at least once in their lifetime.
+It’s estimated that up to 16 percent of women who undergo their first mammogram are called back for more testing, for various reasons.
+The rate is higher for pre-menopausal women.
+A 2016 review in JAMA suggests that more than half of women who have annual mammograms will get a call back at least once in their lifetime.

-The additional assessment could involve a diagnostic mammogram—where further images are taken—or another test, like an MRI or an ultrasound.
-Some patients will need a biopsy, or a tissue sample, for further analysis.
-The good news is that more than 9 out of 10 times, people who are called back are cancer-free.
+The additional assessment could involve a diagnostic mammogram—in which further images are taken—or an additional screening, such as an MRI or an ultrasound.
+Some people will need a biopsy, or a tissue sample, for further analysis.
+The good news is that more than 9 out of 10 times, people who are called back for a second look are cancer-free.

-Waiting for any medical test results can be nerve-wracking, but it’s important to remember that callbacks are common and normal—and so are your feelings about them.
+Waiting for any medical test results can be nerve-wracking, but it’s important to remember that callbacks are common —and so are anxious feelings about them.
 Call your HCP or the American Cancer Society at 1-800-227-2345 if you have questions or need support.

 8 / 8

-If you have health insurance and worry about paying for a screening, you can breathe easy.
+If you have health insurance, you should be able to get a mammogram at no cost to you.
 For women over 40, the Affordable Care Act requires private plans and state Medicaid expansions to cover screening mammograms every 1 to 2 years—no copayment or coinsurance necessary.
 Medicare pays for annual screening mammograms, as well.

-Before scheduling your mammogram, contact your insurance company to find out if it will be covered; some newer 3D mammograms may not be.
-It’s also important to note that screening mammograms are different from diagnostic mammograms, which often aren’t fully covered.
+Before scheduling your mammogram, contact your insurance company to find out what exactly they will cover; some newer 3D mammograms may not be included in your coverage, for example.
+It’s also important to note that screening mammograms are different from diagnostic mammograms (prescribed after a lump or other symptom is found), which may not be fully covered.

-What if you don’t have health insurance?
-Organizations like the National Breast Cancer Foundation, the National Breast and Cervical Cancer Early Detection Program and the Susan G. Komen Foundation frequently partner with local imaging centers to provide free and low-cost screenings to eligible women.
+If you don’t have health insurance, organizations such as the National Breast Cancer Foundation, the National Breast and Cervical Cancer Early Detection Program and the Susan G. Komen Foundation frequently partner with local imaging centers to provide free and low-cost screenings to eligible people.
 Visit their websites or speak with a facility representative for more information.

-In the event you are diagnosed with early-stage breast cancer, the treatment may be less intense and less expensive than for cancer at a later stage.
-An ounce of prevention could save you a lot of money, time, anxiety—and your life.
+Regular mammograms can help find early-stage breast cancer, when the treatment may be less intense and less expensive than for cancer at a later stage.
+Getting regular screenings could save money, time, anxiety—and your life.

 Slideshow sources open slideshow sources